Transformations in work

 Economic geographies of the energy transition

-How will the global transition to renewable energy reshape patterns of development?
+How will the global transition to renewable energy reshape patterns of local and regional development?
 Energy source influences the social and spatial structure of economies and labor markets, meaning that the reverberations of today’s transition to renewables will extend far beyond the energy and resources sector.

 Current work: